 Serbian Citizenship Through Ancestry — No Residency Required

-If you have a Serbian-born parent or grandparent, you may qualify for Serbian citizenship by descent — regardless of where you were born and without ever living in Serbia.
-Relocation Serbia traces your lineage, retrieves official records from Serbian civil registry archives, prepares the full application, and submits to the Ministry of Interior.
-The entire process can be managed remotely under Power of Attorney.
-Timeline: 6–18 months depending on archive accessibility.
+If you have a Serbian-born parent or grandparent, you may qualify for citizenship by descent — wherever you were born, without ever living in Serbia.
+We trace your lineage, retrieve the archive records, and manage the full Ministry application, remotely, under Power of Attorney.

 Eligibility for Serbian citizenship by descent